femdres/moinsy/README.md

 ## Features

 ### Installation Management
-- **Multi-Source Software Installation**: Install packages from apt, flatpak, and snap repositories
+- **Multi-Source Software Installation**: Install multiple applications and packages from apt, flatpak, and snap repositories in bulk
 - **PipeWire Audio Setup**: Easily install and configure the modern PipeWire audio server with improved sound quality and Bluetooth support
 - **OneDrive Integration**: Set up Microsoft OneDrive synchronization on your Linux system
-- **Bulk Installation**: Install multiple applications with a single operation

 ### System Tools
 - **System Updater**: Keep your system and applications up-to-date across all package managers